Artanis/simple-jsonapi/README.md

     cd simple-jsonapi
     npm install

 After making changes to `./lib/simple-jsonapi.js`, compile the ES6 source to ES5 with:

     npm run build

+`npm build` is also run pre-commit.
+Any changes made directly to the build target will be lost.